calum74/mandelbrot-qt/doc/implementation.md

 ## Smooth scaling

 As well as making the underlying calculation as fast as possible, we'll want to be as smart as possible about rendering the image.
-MandelbrotQt prioritises smooth speed and navigation over image quality.
+Mandelbrot-Qt prioritises smooth speed and navigation over image quality.

 - When zooming, we'll scale the current image
 - When panning, we'll scroll the pixels